 Susanna Aulbach, Grants and Contracts Administrator

 Susanna manages the administration of government-funded awards and contracts.
 Prior to her moving to San Francisco, Susanna worked in Washington, DC and abroad with non-profit and for-profit organizations in international development.
-At the Institute for War & Peace Reporting, she supported teams of journalists based in the Middle East and Asia in implementing and monitoring media grants funded by the U.S. government and private foundations.
-With Chemonics International, she worked overseas on a U.S. Agency for International Development-funded project for economic development, assisting management in budgeting and analysis, monitoring and evaluation, donor reporting and subcontractor management.
+Her professional background is in grants administration, budgeting and analysis, monitoring and evaluation, donor reporting and subcontractor management.

-Susanna holds a BA in anthropology from the University of Texas at Austin and an MBA from George Mason University
+She holds a BA in anthropology from the University of Texas at Austin and an MBA from George Mason University.

 John Cardoza, Project Manager

 Working out of Sustainable Conservation's Modesto office and partnering with Central Valley farmers, John helps oversee the organization's Best Management Practices Challenge.
 The program helps farmers simultaneously promote clean air and reduce costs— all the while maintaining optimal crop yields.